th2-net/th2-codec-sailfish/README.md

     + tries to load log4j.properties files from sources in order: '/var/th2/config', '/home/etc', configured path via cmd, default configuration

 + 3.5.1
-    + Update sailfish-utils to fix problem with message names
+    + Update sailfish-utils to fix a problem with message names

 + 3.5.0
     + Checks message structure by the configured dictionary during encode.